poap-xyz/poap-subgraph/README.md

 **Good practices**
 A good practice to deploy in mainnet or xdai is to have a duplicate/backup subgraph so that if something goes wrong, the traffic can be redirected to the duplicate subgraph instead of having to wait for the subgraph to re-deploy/rollback to a previous version.
 In Xdai/Gnosis it can take at least 2 days to sync.

 To build a duplicate, you need to create a new subgraph through the-graph profile.
-Once the new path is provided you can use the next curl to deploy a duplicate WITHOUT NEEDING to resync all over again just by copying the ID of the subgraph you are trying to duplicate.
+Once the new path is provided you can then use the next curl to deploy a duplicate WITHOUT NEEDING to resync all over again just by copying the ID of the subgraph you are trying to duplicate.

 ```ssh
 curl -H "content-type: application/json" -H "authorization: Bearer {TOKEN}" --data '{"jsonrpc": "2.0", "method": "subgraph_deploy", "params": { "name": "poap-xyz/{duplicate_subgraph_path}", "ipfs_hash": "{ID_HASH_FOUND_IN_THE_ORIGINAL_SUBGRAPH}"}, "id": "1"}' https://api.thegraph.com/deploy/